Volume I: The Nature of God

 After we deal with those assumptions in Section A, we will go on in the rest of this volume to develop a biblical view of God by examining relevant Bible passages.
 We will build one truth upon another as God is revealed in the Holy Pages.
 We will divide our biblical study of the nature of God into the following sections:

-Only after these foundations have been laid, will we be able to go on in the remaining volumes to build FST.
+Only after these foundations have been laid will we be able to go on in the remaining volumes to build Father-Son Theology.
 You will see that a person’s concept of God determines their theology.
-The Classical view of God leads to CT, and the biblical view of God leads to FST.
+The Classical view of God leads to Classical Theology, and the biblical view of God leads to Father-Son Theology.